 Set up DMARC for outbound mail from Microsoft 365

-If you use Microsoft 365 but you aren't using a custom domain, that is, you use onmicrosoft.com, you don't need to do anything else to configure or implement DMARC for your organization.
-SPF is already set up for you and Microsoft 365 automatically generates a DKIM signature for your outgoing mail.
+If you use Microsoft 365 but you aren't using a custom domain (you use onmicrosoft.com), you don't need to do anything else.
+SPF is already set up for you, and Microsoft 365 automatically generates a DKIM signature for your outgoing mail.
+There is nothing more to do to configure DMARC for your organization.
 For more information about this signature, see Default behavior for DKIM and Microsoft 365.

-If you have a custom domain or you are using on-premises Exchange servers in addition to Microsoft 365, you need to manually implement DMARC for your outbound mail.
-Implementing DMARC for your custom domain includes these steps:
+If you have a custom domain or are using on-premises Exchange servers along with Microsoft 365, you need to manually set up DMARC for your outbound mail.
+Setting up DMARC for your custom domain includes these steps:

 Step 1: Identify valid sources of mail for your domain

-If you have already set up SPF, then you have already gone through this exercise.
-However, for DMARC, there are additional considerations.
-When identifying sources of mail for your domain, there are two questions you need to answer:
+If you have already set up SPF, then you've already gone through this exercise.
+There are some further considerations for DMARC.
+When identifying sources of mail for your domain, answer these two questions:

 What IP addresses send messages from my domain?